stormblog/sircmpwn.github.io/_posts/2018-05-03-Google-embraces-extends-extinguishes.md

 **2018-05-04 18:12 UTC**: I retract my criticism of Google's open source portfolio as a whole, and acknowledge their positive impact on many projects.
 However, of the projects explicitly mentioned I maintain that my criticism is valid.

+**2018-05-05 11:17 UTC**: Apparently the previous retraction caused some confusion.
+I am *only* retracting the insinuation that Google isn't a good actor in open source, namely the first sentence of paragraph 6.
+The rest of the article has not been retracted.